 “Do you believe in ghosts?”

-James, our guide for the night, scanned the faces of the 40 or so anxious looking individuals, gathered ready for a ghost hunt in Newsham Park Hospital.
+James, our guide for the night, scanned the faces of the 40 or so anxious looking individuals, gathered ready for the Newsham Park Hospital ghost hunt.

 Even the sceptics amongst us couldn’t help but admit that there was something definitely eerie about the abandoned crumbling redbrick Victorian building.
 At 10 pm, the light of the summer evening was fading fast.
 Grey shadows cast themselves against the few remaining pieces of furniture in what was once a large dining hall.
 Yellowing paint desperately peeled itself away from the walls and cracks crept their way across the high ceilings above.